sage-code/eve/manual/processing.md

 The "element" is local to iteration and is used as control variable.

 ### Early termination
-The iteration stops normally when all elements from collection have been visited.
-It is possible to change this using shortcuts or fast forward.
+It is possible to change this using stop keyword.

-* skip - will continue from beginning of block
-* stop - will continue after the block end

 **Program Example**

 ```
---example of collection iteration
+** example of collection iteration
 method: main()
   List[Symbol] my_list := ['a','b','c','d','e']
 process
   given
-    Symbol: element
+    Symbol: element := my_list[1]
-  scan element <+ my_list:
-    ** continue shortcut
-    skip if element < 'c'
+    Integer: x := 1
+  while True
     write(element)

-    ** fast forward
-    stop if (element = 'd')
+    if (element = 'd') do
+       stop ** early termination
+    else
        write(',')
-  next;
+    done;
+    element := my_list[x++]
+  repeat;
 return;
 ```
 > c,d

-## Scan able collections
+## Visit items

-All collections have some common methods that are available to traverse the collection elements.
-Scan enable collections have a current element, first and last element and capacity or length.
+Collections have common methods that enable traversal using a visitor.

 {List, Hash, Set}

 **built-in:**

-* length     - retrieve the number of elements
+* count      - retrieve the number of elements
-* capacity   - retrieve the maximum capacity or 0
+* capacity   - retrieve the maximum capacity
-* next       - position cursor to next element
+* next       - position next element
-* first      - reference to first element
+* first      - position to first element
-* last       - reference to last element
+* last       - position to last element
+* this       - reference to current element

 ## Set Iteration
-Map and set are similar collections and both can be used for iteration:
+Map and set are similar.
+We can visit all elements:

 **Example:**
 ```